 It’s 1990 and I am heading across the Atlantic to spend the next 6 months taking in all the architecture Europe has to offer me.
 I was getting a little burned out at school and I had never been to Europe before so this was a big deal.
 Fast forward 20 years and guess what?
 Nobody cares that I spent 6 months studying architecture in Europe in 1990.

 What I got out of my time in Europe was not what I expected.
 At the time, it was nothing but architecture – every waking moment of every single day.
-I lived it, saw it, talked about and on and on.
+I lived it, saw it, talked about it and on and on.
 So am I a better architect as a result?
 Maybe, I’m not sure that is was those 6 months in 1990 that made me the architect I am today … but it forever impacted the way I view things and I am a better person as a result.
-One of the main reasons I didn’t get out of my trip what I thought I would is because I was a kid and I don’t process information the same way I do now.
+One of the main reasons I didn’t get out of my trip that I thought I would is because I was a kid and I don’t process information the same way I do now.

 Things I learned in 1990 Europe:

 how to move around a city where I don’t speak the language

 that I am capable of washing my hair/ body with water from a sink on a train for 5 days

 you can survive on Ritz crackers, dried sausage and apple juice for a long time and still be “regular”